primeqa/primeqa/examples/boolqa/README.md

     }
 }
 ```
-and consists of blocks that correspond to command line arguments of the individual steps (see below.)
+and consists of blocks for each of the downstream components.
+The individual arguments correspond to command line arguments of the individual steps (see below.)

 ## Machine Reading Comprehension

 The machine reading comprehension differs from the default invocation of `run_mrc.py` (see [readme](../mrc/README.md))
-in two ways.
-First we provide a pretrained model that has been exposed to passage answer spans for boolean questions (the TydiQA
-dataset does not provide short answers).
-Second, the postprocessor provides additional information (language, question)
+as follows: the postprocessor provides additional information (language, question)
 needed by the downstream components

 ```shell